AlexanderWiechert/terraform-provider-bash/docs/index.md

 ## Using Values in Bash

-The `bash_script` data source ensures that all of the variables you define will be declared correctly to avoid escaping and quoting issues, but you must also ensure that you use those variables correctly elsewhere in the script to avoid Bash misinterpreting how you intend the value to be used.
+The `script` function ensures that all of the variables you define will be declared correctly to avoid escaping and quoting issues, but you must also ensure that you use those variables correctly elsewhere in the script to avoid Bash misinterpreting how you intend the value to be used.